zextras/tech-doc/source/_includes/_adminpanel/_domains/dls.rst

-Once a distribution list has been created, it can be further configured by adding aliases, which work like e-mail accounts, changing the description, notes, and members, and granting selected users the permission to send e-mails to the distribution list.
+Once a distribution list has been created, it can be further configured by adding aliases, which work like e-mail accounts, changing the description, notes, and members, and granting selected users the permission to send e-mails to the distribution list or making them Owners

+.. _ap-dl-dyn:

 Dynamic Mode
 ------------